 The germs of mathematical puzzles must have appeared early in the development of mathematics, but the first works devoted to them date from the 16th century.
 The list of works since that time, containing either a general collection of these, or special consideration of single problems, numbers upwards of 120.
-De Bouvelle's "Propositions arithmetica ad acuendos juvenes," printed 1543, (credited at different times to Bede or Alcuin) is said by Lucas to be the first known beginnings of mathematical recreations.
-Perhaps the best known and most popular works of this class, however, are Bachet's "Problemes plaisans et délectables," Paris, 1612, which has gone through several editions, the last two in 1874 and 1879 respectively; and Ozanam's "Récréations mathématiques," Paris, 1694, of which also a good many editions have been sold, and which has been much revised and popularized by Montucla.
-A translation into English of Montucla's edition was published by Charles Hutton early in this century.
+De Bouvelle's "Propositions arithmeticæ ad acuendos juvenes," printed 1543, (credited at different times to Bede or Alcuin) is said by Lucas to be the first known beginnings of mathematical recreations.
+Perhaps the best known and most popular works of this class, however, are Bachet's2 "Problemes plaisans et délectables," Paris, 1612, which has gone through several editions, the last two in 1874 and 1879 respectively; and Ozanam's "Récréations mathématiques," Paris, 1694, of which also a good many editions have been sold, and which has been much revised and popularized by Montucla.
+A transla-tion into English of Montucla's edition was published by Charles Hutton early in this century.
 A later edition bears the date of 1840.
 These works of Bachet and Ozanam are the chief sources of the modern mathematical puzzles which appear in popular works on the subject, and in juvenile periodicals.
-Two recent works deserve mention: Ball's "Mathematical Recreations and Problems" and Lucas' Récréations mathématiques,"4 in five volumes.
+Two recent works deserve mention: Ball's "Mathematical Recreations and Problems"3 and Lucas' Récréations mathématiques,114 in five volumes.
 A long line of distinguished mathematicians, including Cardan, Tartaglia, Fermat, Leibnitz, Euler, Listing, Plateau, Thompson, Sylvester, Story and Ch.
 Henry, have interested themselves in problems in this field.
 Several histories of the attempts at the "Quadrature of the Circle" and of the forms of "Magic Squares," bear abundant testimony to the fascination which these problems possess for the mathematical mind.
 "Magic Squares," moreover, were invested with a mystic signification which long endured.
-Albrecht Dürer, in his famous "Melancholy," engraved in 1514, has represented a magic square, showing that even in his day, it retained at least a symbolic mean-
+Albrecht Dürer, in his famous "Melancholy," engraved in 1514, has represented a magic square, showing that even in his day, it retained at least a symbolic meaning.
 The 14-15-16 puzzle, so much in vogue within comparatively recent years in this country, is said to have been invented by an Englishman 200 years ago.
 It has been mathematically treated by Story and others.
-Puzzles of the labyrinthine and maze types, so
+Puzzles of the labyrinthine and maze types, so familiar in puzzle columns, have a history.
+These forms have always fascinated men.
+The famous labyrinths of ancient times the Egyptian, Cretan and Samian-were reckoned among the won-ders of the world, and were held to be unthreadable.
+The Egyptian labyrinth contained more than 3000 chambers.
+In the middle ages the custom of constructing in the walls and pavements of churches labyrinthine designs, is well known.
+The same pattern also came to be a feature of landscape gardening, and the labyrinth of Hampton court is one of the most famous in England.
+Mathematical interest in the labyrinth in all its varieties, and also its vogue as a puzzle, probably dates from the middle ages.
+Tremaux and others have published rules for threading such figures.